Interim Mali leader promises vote, anti-rebel fight

 With residents and U.N. rights experts reporting killings, rapes and looting on the rise in rebel-seized northern towns, there are fears of the vast northern territory becoming a lawless and destabilizing “rogue state” in West Africa.

-Former President Amadou Toumani Toure, deposed by last month’s coup, resigned to facilitate the transition deal.
+Former President Amadou Toumani Toure, deposed by last month’s coup, formally resigned to facilitate the transition deal with the coup leaders.

+But he added: “I will not hesitate to wage a deadly and implacable war against the rebels and the hostage-takers who discredit our country”.
+This was a clear reference to al Qaeda fighters who have held Western hostages in northern Mali.

-But there were no immediate signs that Mali’s army, weakened by the putsch, was readying any significant offensive against the rebels, whose ranks were swelled by arms and Tuareg soldiers who had served slain Libyan leader Muammar Gaddafi.
+But despite his brave words, there are no immediate signs that Mali’s army, weakened by last month’s putsch, is readying any significant offensive against the rebels whose ranks were swelled by arms and Tuareg soldiers who had served slain Libyan leader Muammar Gaddafi.

 CIVILIANS “KILLED, ROBBED, RAPED”

+As Traore was sworn in the southern capital Bamako, confusion reined over which factions of the diverse rebel movement were controlling what strategic locations in the fabled desert trading city of Timbuktu and the garrison town of Gao.

+There have been reports of Islamist rebels seeking to apply sharia law among the local population, shutting down bars and ordering women to cover their heads.
+Other reports have spoken of looting and gun-toting, turban-wearing fighters roaming the streets, forcing many non-Tuaregs to flee the north.

-U.N. human rights chief Navi Pillay condemned reported violations being committed against civilians after the coup and rebel advance.
-She said the situation risked worsening a grave humanitarian crisis already affecting the drought-plagued Sahel region, now awash with refugees.
+The top U.N. human rights official, Navi Pillay, condemned reported serious violations being committed against civilians in Mali, and said the situation there risked worsening a grave humanitarian crisis already affecting the drought-plagued Sahel region, as thousands of refugees flee the rebels.

 “Reports from the north of the country suggest that civilians have been killed, robbed, raped and forced to flee,” Pillay said in a statement released by her office in Geneva.

-There have been reports of Islamist rebels seeking to apply sharia, Islamic law, among the local population, shutting down bars and ordering women to cover their heads.
-Other reports have spoken of looting and gun-toting, turban-wearing fighters roaming the streets, forcing many non-Tuaregs to flee the north.

-Pillay said while reports were confused, “different rebel groups have been accused of looting private and public property, including hospitals and health care facilities.”
+Pillay added that while the reports were confused, “a variety of different rebel groups have been accused of looting private and public property, including hospitals and health care facilities.”

 Separatist leaders have declared a secular Tuareg homeland of “Azawad” in an area bigger than France in northern Mali - a secession bid so far snubbed by the world.

-The separatist rebels have distanced themselves from their Islamist comrades-in-arms, who say they want to apply sharia across all of Mali.
+Those separatist rebels have distanced themselves from their Islamist comrades-in-arms, who, for their part, reject secession and say they want to apply sharia across all of Mali.

-Additional reporting by Adama Diarra in Bamako and Stephanie Ulmer-Nebehay in Geneva; Writing by Pascal Fletcher and Mark John; Editing by Janet Lawrence
+Additional reporting by Adama Diarra; Writing by Pascal Fletcher and Mark John; Editing by Robin Pomeroy